Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RTE\_31 - Fleet Management \& Provisioning}

 RTE\_31\_1 - Over-the-Air Update Chain of Custody Corruption.
-Fleet over-the-air update mechanisms enable rolling deployments to large numbers of edge locations, and attackers compromising the staging validation phase can poison the baseline model reference used for staged health checks.
-Subsequent agents checking health compare against the poisoned baseline, falsely reporting success and allowing a compromised deployment to propagate fleet-wide.
-This attack is specific to multi-agent fleet management where staged validation creates a trusted baseline that becomes an attack surface.
+Fleet Command's over-the-air update mechanism enables rolling deployments to thousands of edge locations.
+An attacker compromising the staging phase of deployment validation (where health checks run) can poison the baseline model reference used for staged validation.
+When Stage 1 deployment to 5\% of locations completes, the attacker injects a backdoored model into the validation baseline without actually updating edge devices.
+Subsequent agents checking health compare against the poisoned baseline, falsely reporting success.~\cite{ar2406_10109, ar2603_06540, ar2505_01866, ar2602_12194}.

 RTE\_31\_2 - Distributed Engine Validation Weakness in Staged Rollouts.
-Fleet rolling update mechanisms stage deployments to detect issues before full rollout, but TensorRT engines are hardware-specific binaries that cannot be comprehensively validated on a staging subset of hardware.
-Attackers craft backdoored TensorRT engines that execute correctly on staging hardware but behave differently on production hardware variants, bypassing staged validation.
-This vulnerability is unique to multi-agent fleet deployments where hardware diversity across agents exceeds what staging coverage can represent.
+Fleet Command's rolling update mechanism stages deployments (50 locations/hour) to detect issues before full rollout.
+However, TensorRT engines are hardware-specific binaries, and the staging phase cannot comprehensively validate functionality due to the complexity of GPU kernel execution.
+An attacker can craft backdoored TensorRT engines that execute correctly on the subset of hardware in staging but behave differently on production hardware variants.~\cite{ar2510_19979, ar2601_21353, ar2511_02866, ar2602_11088, ar2603_09134}.

 RTE\_31\_3 - Provisioning Token Compromise Enabling Self-Replicating Malware.
-Fleet provisioning uses tokens embedded in edge devices for automatic cloud registration, and if an attacker compromises one token or edge device, they can generate additional provisioning tokens within the organization's namespace.
-An attacker-controlled edge device can programmatically generate new provisioning tokens, creating self-replicating malware that spreads across newly provisioned hardware.
-This is uniquely a multi-agent fleet attack where one compromised node propagates to the entire provisioning chain.
+Fleet Command's one-touch provisioning uses provisioning tokens embedded in edge devices, enabling automatic registration with cloud management.
+These tokens have validity periods (30 days in examples), but if an attacker compromises one token or edge device, they can generate additional provisioning tokens within the organization's namespace.
+An attacker-controlled edge device can programmatically generate new provisioning tokens, creating self-replicating malware that spreads across newly provisioned hardware.~\cite{ar2603_09025, ar2603_06540, ar2511_00249, ar2405_03045}.